 Most company-owned devices are managed as Device owners in Miradore, meaning that administrators have full control over these devices.
 Wiping a fully managed Android device always resets the device to factory settings and erases all data from the internal memory.
 By default, the external memory card or embedded SIM cards will not be erased, but you can choose to wipe these also.

 There are four additional settings for a wipe:

-- Erase eUICC – Wipes the data in embedded SIM.
+- Erase eUICC - Wipes the data in the embedded SIM.
 Requires Android 9 or above.

-- Wipe external storage – Erases all the data from the external storage of a device.
-Select this option when you want to erase also all the personal data.
+- Wipe external storage - Erases all the data from the external storage of a device.
+Select this option when you want to erase also all your personal data.

 - Remove reset protection - This disables the Factory Reset Protection allowing any Google account to take a device in use after a wipe.
 Requires Android 5.1 or above.